Skip to content

 On 17 October 2022 the new Chancellor, Jeremy Hunt, reduced the length of the EPG scheme saying that it would run until April 2023 and not the originally proposed 'two years'.
 On 17 November the Chancellor said that the EPG would be extended from 1 April 2023 for a further 12 months but the level would be raised to an average of £3,000.

-From October 2022 - June 2023, the government supplemented what customers paid for energy which meant that instead of the typical household dual-fuel bill potentially rising inline with Ofgem's price cap (£3,549 - 1 October to 31 December 2022, £4,279 - 1 January to 31 March 2023 and £3,280 - 1 April to 30 June) a typical household saw an average annual bill of £2,500 until 30 June 2023.
-However, with Ofgem’s July price cap (£2,074 announced 25 May 2023) dropping below the government’s EPG (£2,500) from 1 July, it effectively ended the government’s financial support for residential energy customers.
-Since 1 July 2023 customer’s prices have been determined by Ofgem’s price cap.
+From October 2022 to June 2023, the government supplemented what customers paid for their energy.
+This meant that instead of the typical household dual fuel bill potentially rising inline with Ofgem's price cap (£3,549 - 1 October to 31 December 2022, £4,279 - 1 January to 31 March 2023 and £3,280 - 1 April to 30 June), it saw an average annual bill of £2,500 until 30 June 2023.

-What this means for customers
+What does this mean for customers?

-From 1 July 2023 all unit prices will be determined by the price cap set by Ofgem.
+From 1 July 2023, all unit prices will be determined by the price cap set by Ofgem.

 Standard variable tariff (SVT) customers